fNIRS/snirf/snirf_specification.md

 #### /nirs(i)/stim(j)/data
 * **Presence**: required  as part of `stim(i)`
-* **Type**:  numerical 2-D array
+* **Type**:  numeric 2-D array
 * **Location**: `/nirs(i)/stim(j)/data`
 * **Allowed attribute**: `names`

-This is a numerical 2-D array with at least 3 columns, specifying the stimulus time course for the j<sup>th</sup> condition.
+This is a numeric 2-D array with at least 3 columns, specifying the stimulus time course for the j<sup>th</sup> condition.
 Each row corresponds to a specific stimulus trial.
 The first three columns indicate `[starttime duration value]`.
 The starttime, in seconds, is the time relative to the time origin when the